Ensure you have effective HR policies for your business and employees

 - Working Time Regulation

-Whilst the essential and standard codes of conduct cover most business scenarios, you should also include bespoke policies specific to your business needs.
-We’ll work with you to create these.
+Whilst the essential and standard policies cover most business scenarios, you may also need to include bespoke policies specific to your business.

 Key Service Features